Table of Contents

 Some of the most tempting recruitment strategies are on-street promotions, where young girls ask: Are you looking for a job?
 Do you speak Italian?
 Feel this form and we’ll get back to you soon.”

-Albanians are multilingual and sound like native speakers
+Albanians are multilingual with many fluent speakers

 The most obvious reason why Albanians excel in the call center world is their excellent verbal and written communication skills in Italian and other languages, such as English, German, French, and Greek.
 No one asks you: Hey can you speak any other language?
 They ask: How many other languages can you speak?